ejazahmed95/GameEngine2D/README.md

 ## EAE - 6310 Assignments
 Check [Basic Flow](#basic-flow) section for an overview of the code design

+#### Final Project
+This is a gameplay of player vs monsters.
+Player can shoot the enemies using `SPACE`.

+Stats:
+- Player Health = 10
+- Normal Enemy Health = 1
+- Damage on Hit = 3

+Controls:
+- `WASD`: Moving the character around
+- `E`: Rotate Left
+- `R`: Rotate Right
+- `SPACE`: Attack with an electro ball
+- `Q`: Quit the game

 #### 2.02 Numerial Integration
 - Physics and Input Component located in `[EngineSrc]>Components`
 - Physics and Input Systems are located in `[EngineSrc]>Systems`